 - Embedded OS

-The first lesson of this course is targeted to people interested in a rough understanding of operating systems, for example for people in management or hardware development positions.
+This course is targeted to people interested in a rough understanding of operating systems, for example for people in management or hardware development positions.
 It is also relevant for beginners and lateral recruits to system development, and might be a good revision for software developers.

 What Are Operating Systems?